mattwelke/apache-openwhisk-runtime-java-18/README.md

 # apache-openwhisk-runtime-java-18

+*Archived in favor of https://github.com/mattwelke/apache-openwhisk-runtime-java-19 on Feb 17, 2023.*

 A Java 18 runtime or Apache OpenWhisk.
 Derived from https://github.com/mattwelke/apache-openwhisk-runtime-java-17.
 Has been used in production in a hobby project long enough to be considered production ready.

 Contains some changes compared to the Java runtimes in the Apache OpenWhisk project: